firebase/extensions/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md

     - To access the `npm` command tools, you need to install [Node.js](https://www.nodejs.org/).
     - If you use `npm` v5.1 or earlier, you need to explicitly install `npx`.
 Run `npm install --global npx`.

+1. Set up credentials.
+The import script uses Application Default Credentials to communicate with BigQuery.

+    One way to set up these credentials is to run the following command using the [gcloud CLI](https://cloud.google.com/sdk/gcloud/):

+    ```shell
+    gcloud auth application-default login
+    ```

+    Alternatively, you can [create and use a service account](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually).
+This service account must be assigned a role that grants the `bigquery.datasets.create` [permission](https://cloud.google.com/bigquery/docs/access-control#bq-permissions).

 1. Run the import script via `npx` by running the following command:

     ```